 All of these activities help maximize the chances that any patients in Alaska at risk for having Ebola disease will be handled appropriately, and any risk to fellow Alaskans will be minimized.
 The links below provide further details and information.

-Additionally, the State is coordinating weekly state-wide open-forum teleconferences and is publishing updated information through various electronic list-serves and distribution lists.
-If you are a healthcare provider and wish to take part in these activities, please send an email to InfDisease@alaska.gov.
+Additionally, the State is publishing updated information through various electronic list-serves and distribution lists.
+If you have questions or need assistance signing up for the list-serves, please send an email to InfDisease@alaska.gov.

 Spotlight on Ebola